 13. Poplar Wood

 If you’re looking for a hardwood that’s easy to work with, you should try using Poplar.
 It’s a species used mainly for furniture and woodworking projects, but you can also use it for cabinetry, doors, and light construction.
 It is a strong wood, but it’s softer than other hardwood options.
 That’s why you should choose suitable finishes to make the wood more durable.
 It needs a moisture-free environment because it can be easily damaged by water.

 |Color:||Light brown/pinkish-brown with red hues|

 Alder is a versatile hardwood with a unique appearance.
 Its common use is in cabinetry, moldings, doors, paneling, and furniture.
-It’s lightweight and easy to work with, so it’s a great option for DIY projects.
-This is another hardwood that is quite soft but not prone to cracking and warping.
-Alder is another affordable wood type, and it’s among the most eco-friendly hardwoods.
-It’s not water-resistant, and it’s not one of the most durable options on the market, though.
+It’s lightweight and easy to work with, and it’s a great option for DIY projects.
+This is another hardwood quite soft but not prone to cracking and warping.
+Alder is another affordable wood, and it’s among the most eco-friendly hardwoods.
+It’s not water-resistant, and it’s not one of the most durable options on the market.